WHEN: Wednesday, May 28, 2025 (8:30 AM – 5:50 PM Central Time) & Thursday, May 29, 2025 (8:30 AM – 4:50 PM Central Time)

 When he’s not obsessing over finding the competitive advantage in every single grant section or question, outcome data, or a budget line item, Thom loves cooking, Ozark hiking, camping, canoeing and playing music with his son in vibrant Kansas City, Missouri.

-Presenter: Marissa Easter, Director of Communications at the Archdiocese of Kansas City in Kansas
+Presenter: Dalena McGrew, Director of Accounting and Parish Business Services for the Archdiocese of Kansas City in Kansas

 We will explore dynamic strategies to help Catholic schools enhance their enrollment, strengthen community engagement, and promote spiritual growth.
 The presentation will highlight the importance of aligning marketing efforts with Catholic values, utilizing modern tools and approaches to connect with prospective families, and fostering a sense of belonging within the school community.
 By leveraging innovative marketing tactics, Catholic schools can build sustainable growth while staying true to their mission of faith-based education and service.